BasisResearch/chirho/README.rst

 Learn more
 ----------

-We have written a number of tutorials and examples for Causal Pyro.
+We have written a number of tutorials and examples for ChiRho.
 We have tried to choose simple examples that would be of interest to both the causal inference and probabilistic programming communities: they collectively span Pearl’s causal hierarchy (Pearl 2009), and